 They are reading reviews, comparing pricing models, exploring case studies and looking at analyst rankings.
 Additionally, 59% have formal buying groups or committees in place to review purchases.

-To engage today’s highly educated buyers, sales reps need to use a different approach that involves uncovering more

-	insights from prospects and addressing their specific needs, rather than pitching features and benefits.
-This approach

-	is known as consultative selling.
+To engage today’s highly educated buyers, sales reps need to use a different approach that involves uncovering more insights from prospects and addressing their specific needs, rather than pitching features and benefits.
+This approach is known as consultative selling.

-	Here is some helpful background about consultative selling and how to use it to close more deals.
+Below, we offer some helpful background about the consultative sales process and how you can leverage it to close more deals.